arnfla/cv/projects.md

 `Summer 2020`
 __DOF ASA/Austevoll Seafood AS/Marin IT AS__

 __Project:__ Replace the older Cusco Unified Call manager (CUCM) solution.
 As the project got working the head technical lead left the company and project was paused.
 Before handing it over to me the scope had grown and there were now requests for new features that was required before launch.
 We implemented softphone calling in Cisco Jabber, added new logic for phone queueing and increased security with regards to having services available from anywhere.
-Basic features implemented was new call managers (publishers and subscribers) globally, configuring phone gateways, creating call logic and routing.
+Basic features implemented were new call managers (publishers and subscribers) globally, new phone gateways, new call logic and routing.

 __Result:__ New CUCM rolled out with new features such as softphone and hunt pilot queueing (helpdesk queue)